idahhan/Idahhan.github.io/content/posts/post1.md

 date: 2024-02-20T12:13:38+05:30
 ---

 How many controllable inputs do you know about your product right now?
-Something like “10% increase in detail page views where the products were in stock and immediately ready for two-day shipping directly improves conversation rates by 1%” - Example from Amazon
+Something like “10% increase in detail page views where the products were in stock and immediately ready for two-day shipping directly improves conversation rates by 1%” - Example from Amazon usecase.

 If the answer is none, this article is for you.